PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 only after its usage (especially in case of nested structures).
 In the example above you can see optional **sc_cleanup** section which can be used to do some deallocations in order not to have memory leakages.

-CppBind also gives the user opportunity to define any custom subsection under **converters** section by any name with/without defining source/target attributes and call that snippet as a function to generate some custom code fragments.
+CppBind allows the user to define any custom subsection under the **converters** section by any name with/without defining source/target attributes and call that snippet as a function to generate some custom code fragments.

 Exposed variables